Saturday, 17 May 2025

 Back to the top

-Here are the results, which were announced in a random order before 22:00 BST.
-Any use of "tonight" still means Thursday 9 May 2024.
+Here are the results, which were announced in a random order before 22:XX BST.
+Any use of "tonight" still means Thursday 15 May 2025.

 Bold entries represent the actual qualifiers that match my “Definitely want to qualify” preferences, and italic entries represent the ones that match my “Wouldn't mind qualifying” preferences.